Cruise Ship Culinary Jobs

-Cruise ship jobs for kitchen staff: Chef de Cuisine, Chef de Partie, Pastry Chef
+Cruise ship jobs for kitchen staff: Chef de Cuisine, Sous Chef, Pastry Chef and Commis Chef

-The Galley on cruise ships is the term used to describe the Kitchen.
+The Galley on cruise ships is the term used to describe the kitchen.
 In most ships’ Galleys, the team of kitchen staff is similar to the Escoffier model on land, where you will find an Executive Chef and several Chefs de Cuisine at the top of the Galley organization.
-Below the Executive Chef and the Chefs de Cuisine, you will find a team of Sous Chefs, Chefs de Partie, Pastry Chefs, Demi Chefs de Partie and an army of Utility cleaners (Dishwashers).
+Below the Executive Chef and the Chefs de Cuisine, you will find a team of Sous Chefs, Chefs de Partie, Pastry Chefs, Demi Chefs de Partie and an army of utility cleaners.

 Are cruise line culinary jobs similar to restaurant jobs?